 Fairfield Aggravated Assault Lawyer

-Assault charges in Fairfield Connecticut are frequent in domestic violence cases in Fairfield.
+Assault charges in Connecticut are frequent in domestic violence cases.
 While all assault offenses are serious, an aggravated assault charge such as assault second or first-degree carries the potential for even greater penalties including lengthy jail sentences and substantial fines.

-As the best assault lawyers could explain, Connecticut laws governing aggravated assault are complex and vary a great deal in severity based on the circumstances involved in the case.
+As the best assault attorneys could explain, laws governing aggravated assault are complex and vary a great deal in severity based on the circumstances involved in the case.

 An experienced Fairfield aggravated assault lawyer can not only help prepare the best defense but also serve as your advocate throughout the proceedings.